-Kuurne-Bruxelles-Kuurne 2018 odds
+Kuurne-Bruxelles-Kuurne 2019 odds

-Who wins Kuurne-Bruxelles-Kuurne 2018?
+Who wins Kuurne-Bruxelles-Kuurne 2019?

 The KBK is part of the UCI Europe Tour.
-With three titles to his name, Belgian cyclist Tom Boonen has won the race more than any other rider, with victories in 2007, 2009 and 2014.
+With three titles to his name, retired Belgian cyclist Tom Boonen has won the race more than any other rider, with victories in 2007, 2009 and 2014.
 Since it began, a Belgian rider has won the race 53 times, making Belgium the most successful country at the KBK by far.
 No rider has ever won the Omloop Het Nieuwsblad and the KBK on the same weekend.

-The KBK 2018 race
+The KBK 2019 race

 The one-day race features the iconic start on the hippodrome of Kuurne, in the southern region of West Flanders.
 The route takes the peloton towards the direction of Brussels and then the rolling hills of the Flemish Ardennes.
 The race normally finishes in Kuurne, totally around 200 km.

 While the Omloop Het Nieuwsblad is traditionally more hilly, the KBK features a long, fast and flat finish.
 That’s why the sprinters will be lining up to battle it out for the 2019 title.
 Through the Ardennes, the teams will be looking to help their sprinters stay in contention and get a good position in the pack - unless there is a breakaway, which will result in the pack trying to close the gap to ensure a sprint finish.

 The end of the KBK is usually a frantic finish!